Thanks for visiting!

 • In particular, make sure the number 1 and the letter l are clearly distinguishable, and likewise the number 0 and the letter o.
 If only one of these appears in your email address, it should be clear at a glance which one it is.

-• On the other hand feel free to get creative with a fancy or decorative font for your name, and use any designs or colors you wish to put on your card to express yourself.
+• On the other hand, when it comes to your name, feel free to get creative with a fancy or decorative font, and use any designs or colors you wish to put on your card to express yourself.
+There are plenty of options for different styles of personal business cards at Etsy.com

 Don't

 • Include your address unless you have a good reason to do so.
 I prefer omitting the address, because if you need to exchange addresses at a later point to set up a playdate, you can do that via text message.
-This way, your parent contact card can double up as a personal card for other reasons e.g. as a grown-up contact card; for example if you're in a book club and wish to pass along just your phone number and email address to the others.
-This way you can simply hand out your card without handing out more personal details than you might want.
-In general, don't put too much information on your personal business card, especially considering you might be handing it out to someone you don't yet know really well.
+This way, your parent contact card can double up as a personal business card for other reasons.
+For example, if you're in a book club and wish to pass along just your phone number and email address to the others, you can simply hand out your card without handing out more personal details than you might want.
+In general, don't put too much information on your personal business cards, especially considering you might be handing it out to someone you don't yet know really well.

 Children's names